 Additionally, play-to-earn games provide full ownership of in-game items that can then be traded (like old TCG games) on the open market.

-No, the majority of play-to-earn games are legit games developed by development studios all across the World.
-The development can sometimes be slower, and they surely feature some never-seen-before mechanics in the first fundraising phase (eg. IDO, Liquidity Pools, IMO, etc.), but it doesn’t make them a scam.
+No, the majority of play-to-earn games are legitimate games developed by development studios all across the World.
+The development can sometimes be slower, and the games will often feature some never-seen-before mechanics in the first fundraising phase (e.g. IDO, Liquidity Pools, IMO, etc.), but it doesn’t make them a scam.

-Nevertheless, we advice you to do your own research, join the community and discuss with other players before investing anything in a game.
+Nevertheless, we advise you to do your own research, join the community and discuss with other players before investing anything in a game.

-Axie Infinity Scholarships literally changed the lives of thousands of players worldwide, and this innovative renting model, now mostly perpetrated through in-game smart contracts (or lending), is set to revolutionise gaming forever.
+Axie Infinity scholarships changed the lives of thousands of players worldwide, and this innovative renting model, now mostly perpetrated through in-game smart contracts (or lending), is set to revolutionize gaming forever.

-They’re different terms to refer to the same concept: earning money playing games, without becoming eSport players.
-Some of them specifically refer to an activity you have to do to earn money (for example, “Move to Earn” is usually associated with games promoting healthy habits and daily walks, and players are rewarded on the number of steps they complete per day).
+They’re different terms to refer to the same concept: earning money playing games without becoming eSport players.
+Some of them specifically refer to an activity you have to do to earn money.
+For example, “Move to Earn” is usually associated with games promoting healthy habits and daily walks, and players are rewarded for the number of steps they complete per day.

 add remove What are blockchain games?